 The while

-loop repeats a block of code while a given condition is true
+loop repeats a block of code as long as a given condition is true

 .
 The basic syntax of a while